Chouine

 - by declaring combinations of cards held in the hand of a player.

-Each deal is known as a partie, and the player who takes more points wins the partie.
+Each deal is known as a partie or point.
+Point is the usual term among players but we use partie on this page to avoid confusion with the card points that determine who wins the partie.
 A manche consists of a series of parties, as agreed by the players in advance.
 For example they may agree that each manche will be the best of five parties ("cinq points [parties] de Chouine"), in which case the first player to win three parties wins the manche.
 A complete game may consist of the best of three manches: if the same player wins the first two manches they win the game; if the players win one manche each a third manche, called la belle, is played to decide the game.

 The card values are